telerik/maui-docs/controls/combobox/styling.md

 ### Example for ComboBox Styling

-The example below demonstrates some of the styling capabilities of the ComboBox, such as custom `ClearButtonStyle`, `TextInputStyle`, `TextColor`, `PlaceholderColor`, and other, as well how you can switch its appearance through the .NET MAUI Visual State Manager.
+The example below demonstrates some of the styling capabilities of the ComboBox, such as custom `ClearButtonStyle`, `TextInputStyle`, `TextColor`, `PlaceholderColor`, and others.
+It also shows how to switch its appearance through the .NET MAUI Visual State Manager.

-The example uses the same `ViewModel` and `City` classes as from the [Getting Started]({%slug combobox-getting-started%}) topic.
+The example uses the same `ViewModel` and `City` classes as the [Getting Started]({%slug combobox-getting-started%}) topic.

 **1.** Add a Style that targets the `RadComboBox` to your page's resources and apply all the needed styling properties and the visual states: